 “We can read stories out loud!
 Not just for our impending child, but for whoever else fancies a listen!
 Whomever else?
 I’m not sure…fortunately we’re not writing the stories yet!”

 “AND we can stick as many of those stories as we’re able to online, for free…FREE I SAY!”

 We don’t like the idea of price tags.
 Instead of telling you how much you need to pay, we want to provide you with a nice selection of stories, for free.

 “And for any proceeds collected, we can arrange for a proportion to go to charities and good causes that focus on children’s education!”

-So, to summarise: Janet and I found out we’re having a baby, our brains yelped a bit, and Poof!
+So, to summarise: we found out that we were having a baby, our brains yelped a bit, and POOF!
 Jolly Good Kangaroo was formed.